miguel-angel-monjas/master-thesis/cluster-management.md

 $HADOOP_HOME/sbin/start-dfs.sh
 ```

-To validate it has started successfully, you must run jps on the master and slave instances:
+To validate it has started successfully, you must run `jps` on the master and slave instances:
 ```bash
 jps
 ```

-The output should list NameNode, SecondaryNameNode, and DataNode on the master node:
+The output should list `NameNode`, `SecondaryNameNode`, and` DataNode` on the master node:
 ```bash
 17089 DataNode
 16947 NameNode